 Quality-wise, the 1/2.3in 12 Megapixel f2.8 camera (35mm effective) can capture 4K video at 30fps (slow-motion fans can opt for 120fps at 1080p) and with a data rate of 100Kbps.
 This is up to 40kbps more than many competitors, giving meaningfully better quality video while still fitting in memory or onto the Micro SD card (that’s right, the Mavic Air includes 8Gb of on-board memory).
 A 3-axis gimbal offers better stabilization than the still-very-good 2-axis one on the Spark.

 A few neat new tricks have been added to the software.
 ActiveTrack – the automatic subject-following feature on many DJI drones – can now follow more than one person, car or whatever.
 There are also two new QuickShots, Asteriod and Boomerang, bringing the total of instant selfie clips up to six.
 Finally a 32-megapixel Sphere Panorama mode does in moments what used to take a long time in Photoshop.
 The system is also compatible with DJI’s high-quality FPV goggles.

 Oh, all that and you can still do the Spark’s “Jedi Trick” (gesture control), which is definitely awesome for a bit, though not that practical.
 Check back soon for my full review of this new flying camera!B&H, or Adorama.
-Alternatively you could treat me to a coffee!
+Alternatively get yourself a copy of my treat me to a coffee!
+Thanks!